Skiti/BreakMi/breakmi-app/README.md

 ## Prerequisites and Setup

-* Mobile phone running Android lower than version 12 (WIP Android 12)
+* Mobile phone running Android lower than version 12 (WIP Android 12, where the additional dangerous runtime permissions BLUETOOTH\_SCAN and BLUETOOTH\_CONNECT need to be declared in the Manifest and accepted by the user)
-* Installation of Zepp Life or Zepp companion app
+* For Xiaomi, installation of Zepp Life or Zepp companion app (we tested Mi Fit version 4.8.1, which was then renamed to Zepp Life, and Zepp version 5.9.2, but the attacks target Android and the application-layer protocol so they are independent from the app version)
+* For Fitbit, installation of Fitbit companion app (we tested Fitbit version 3.54.1, but the attacks target Android and the application-layer protocol so they are independent from the app version)
 * Installation of BreakMi app
 * Fitness tracker compatible with the attacks as a BLE peripheral (e.g., Mi Band 2, Mi Band 3, Amazfit Band 2, Mi Band 4, Mi Band 5, Fitbit Charge 2)
 * Legitimate pairing between the peripheral and the companion app